IT Security Standard: Computing Devices

 Systems found in non-compliance with this standard may be removed from the network until they do comply.
-If it is technically infeasible for an information resource to meet this standard, departments must submit a request for exception to the VP/CIO and ISO for review and approval.
+If it is technically infeasible for an information resource to meet this standard, departments must submit a request for exception to the AVP Information Technology Services/CIO and ISO for review and approval.

 Related Procedures and Resources

 - CSU TIP Standards

 - IP Address Request Form

 - Network Security Standard

 - Procedure for Removing a Device from the Network [pdf]

 - University Property Control Procedures

 - Incident Response Program and Incident Response Practice

 |Responsible Officer:||Vice Provost/Chief Information Officer|